It’s the Year of the Goat.

 Additionally, I’m two years into my first full zodiac cycle in Asia.
 I moved here in 2003 and saw the completion of my first 12-year zodiac cycle last year.
 13 years ago, SARS was just getting started in China when I moved there, and 12 years ago, it was drawing to an end.

 The Year of the Goat officially began last night at midnight.
 This year, we are staying in Taipei.
 John’s mom has been with us since early January, and we are going to enjoy her last few days here with some peace and quiet – until the fireworks start, that is.

 The Year of the Goat is also referred to as the Year of the Sheep or Ram.

 Last year was the Horse’s year to speed off and accomplish things, but this year, the goat reminds us to contemplate over what we have succeeded at and to appreciate what we have accomplished.
 The goat also reminds us to keep looking ahead, remain on a steady path, be generous, and keep the peace.

 My birthday horoscope is a goat – I’m a Cappie – so I’m hoping that some of this year’s good goat luck rubs off on me.

-Given that this is supposed to be a year of contemplation and reflection, I thought I’d reflect on some of my past holidays celebrating Chinese New Year in Taiwan.
+Given that this is supposed to be a year of contemplation and reflection, I thought I’d reflect on some of my past holidays celebrating Lunar New Year in Taiwan.

 Our first day out on the bike was just beautiful.
 It was sunny with clear blue skies.
 That first half-day was bliss, but things got much colder when we hit Hehuan Mountain at 4pm.
 We were warned at the base of the mountain that cold weather was closing in fast, and boy, did it ever!